 Careers and Alumni

 Career opportunities in physics are as varied as the subject itself.
+Meaning physics graduates can choose a career path based on what interests them.
 The great variety of skills that the physics graduate has is an important asset in industry where technology develops rapidly.
-It is those transferable skills that make the difference between an employee who is merely satisfactory and one who will significantly improve the performance of the organisation concerned.
+Physics graduates are in turn sought after by employers as they can significantly improve the performance of an organisation.